Back from the dead: AT2019aalc as a candidate repeating TDE in an AGN: Introduction

 \section{Introduction}

 Tidal disruption events (TDEs) are rare transient events, which occur when a star approaches a supermassive black hole (SMBH) and the tidal forces of the latter rip the star apart \citep{1988Natur.333..523R}.
 About half of the star's material is accreted around the black hole, generating a luminous outburst across the electromagnetic spectrum.
-TDE optical light curves are characterized by quick and colorless evolving but also fast (on monthly timescales) decaying emission.
-Several TDEs were detected in X-rays with a very soft spectrum typically explained by late-time accretion disk formation \citep{2020SSRv..216...85S}.
-In addition, a handful of TDEs produced detectable radio emission, explained by delayed\footnote{Note that the SMBH accretion rate does not peak on the same timescale as the mass fall-back rate.} non-relativistic outflows \citep{delay1,delay2}, or only in $4$ instances by newly launched relativistic on-axis jets \citep{2012ApJ...748...36B,2015MNRAS.452.4297B,2012ApJ...753...77C,jetted_tdes,2022cmc}.
+TDE optical light curves typically exhibit a rapid, colorless rise followed by a fast decay on monthly timescales.
+Several TDEs were detected in X-rays with soft spectra typically explained by late-time accretion disk formation \citep{2020SSRv..216...85S}.
+In addition, a handful of TDEs produced detectable radio emission, explained by delayed\footnote{Note that the SMBH accretion rate does not peak on the same timescale as the mass fall-back rate.} non-relativistic outflows \citep{delay1,delay2}, or only in four instances by newly launched relativistic on-axis jets \citep{2012ApJ...748...36B,2015MNRAS.452.4297B,2012ApJ...753...77C,jetted_tdes,2022cmc}.
 Spectroscopically, TDEs are characterized by a strong blue continuum and broad emission lines ($> 10^{4}$\,km s$^{-1}$) e.g., H$\alpha$ and H$\beta$.
 In a few cases, Bowen Fluorescence \citep[BF:][]{1934PASP...46..146B,1935ApJ....81....1B} lines e.g., N\,{\sc iii} at $4640 \AA$ appear \citep[e.g.,][]{2019ApJ...873...92B,spectra2}.